Schizoaffective Disorder vs Schizophrenia

 Treatment for Schizoaffective Disorder vs Schizophrenia

 At URP Behavioral Health, inpatient treatment involves different methods that are selected based on your diagnosis.
 Even if a similar treatment method is used for two different diagnoses, our therapists take a different approach to treating it.
-Here’s how treatment for schizoaffective disorder vs schizophrenia differs:
+Here’s how treatment for schizoaffective vs schizophrenia differs:

 Medication